rapidfort/community-images/TROUBLE_SHOOTING.md

 # Trouble Shooting Guide

 ## Background:
-"RapidFort Community Images" is an open-source project to continuously optimize and harden popular docker images.
+"RapidFort Community Images" is an open-source project to continuously optimize and harden popular Docker images.
 We pick up a source image ("upstream image"), add coverage scripts, and use RapidFort to optimize and harden the image.
-A hardened image is created automatically every time a new image is submitted to the Docker hub.
+A hardened image is automatically created every time a new image is pushed to Docker Hub.

 Optimized images are significantly smaller and carry fewer vulnerabilities while providing the complete functionality of the original image.